suman122003/Tutorials/README.md

 # Tutorials
 Visit these folders and explore the codes.
 Only the folders' names and the files' names inside are given on this page.
-To see more detailed documentation with one page dedicated to each folder, visit all the pages of the wiki section - https://github.com/suman122003/Tutorials/wiki.
+To see more detailed documentation with one page dedicated to each folder, visit all the pages of the **Wiki section** - https://github.com/suman122003/Tutorials/wiki.

 ## Books
 ### Data Analysis - Wes McKinney